-The MScPT curriculum is consistent within the national curriculum content framework (see Figure 1).
-It is designed to integrate Systems, Research and Internship Components organized in twelve units to maximize educational principles.
-Four major themes are integral to the curriculum.
-Educational strategies for the program will be lectures, seminars, tutorials, laboratories, case-based learning, structured clinical sessions, integrated sessions, structured site visits and clinical internships.
-An enhanced research approach has been added to the curriculum.
+The MScPT curriculum is designed to integrate physical therapy practices, research and internship components, organized into 14 units to maximize educational principles.
+Five major themes are integral to the curriculum.
+Educational strategies for the program will include lectures, seminars, tutorials, laboratories, case-based learning, simulation, active clinical exposure (ACE) sessions, integrated sessions and clinical internships.
+An enhanced research component is also integrated into the curriculum.
 Students are required to take all units.
-See Appendix 1: MScPT Best Practices Curriculum, The University of Toronto for a diagram.